rinfo/rdl/README.txt

 laboratory/
-    Designs, data examples, tools, experiments etc. Things here should either graduate into applications, libraries or services, become documentation, or eventually be removed.
+    Designs, data examples, tools, experiments etc. Things here should either graduate into resources, code modules, become documentation or eventually be removed.

-libraries/
+resources/
-    Shared data and code that other things depend on.
+    Shared data (and platform-independent code) that other things depend on.

     base/
         The most important library, containing the core model, support data and